 3. Below, that is where we will set up our color space and gamma curves.
 In Resolve, it’s best to work in what’s called a “scene-referred” workflow.
 This means that your color space and gamma are relative to the source material in your timeline.
 In this case, we are using ARRI Alexa footage, so we will set the Input Color Space and Timeline Color Space to reflect ARRI Log-C.

 4. The next step is where we set up the project for HDR.
 To do this, we need to tell Resolve that our Output Color Space is Rec.2020 with a gamma of ST.2084.
 Limit the Output Gamut to the Output Color Space.

-5. We also need to adjust our Output Tone Mapping and our Output Gamut Mapping to make sure our values translate correctly if our starting point is not Rec2020/ST2084.
+5. We also need to adjust our Output Tone Mapping and our Output Gamut Mapping to ensure our values translate correctly if our starting point is not Rec2020/ST2084.
 Under Timeline to Output Tone Mapping, Select Simple.
-This will make sure values between 5500 and 100 nits are mapped appropriately to the HDR Mastering value (see the next step).
+This will ensure values between 5500 and 100 nits are mapped appropriately to the HDR Mastering value (see the next step).
 Next, we need to set the Timeline to Output Gamut Mapping to Saturation Mapping.
 The default values of 0.900 for the Saturation Knee and 1.000 for the Saturation Max should work in most workflows.

 6. Finally, make sure HDR Mastering is set for the nit level of your workflow.
 Most HDR deliverable specs are designed for 1000 nit masters.